Tuesday, October 26, 2021

 REALLY?

-World CP day passed without a word from me.
+World CP Day passed without a word from me.
 I saw no point in writing a post.
 What more could I say?
 The message hasn't changed.
 Show your support.
 Wear green.
 Raise awareness.
 Blah, blah, blah.

 I achieved everything with the support of my mom, I just did what I had to do to continue my education after graduating high school.
 I knew the schools were not obligated to have resources for me.
 When I entered grad school my first advisor came right out and said the school did not want me.
 He told me he would rather see me fail than help me.
 I got my MSW despite him.
 (Vocational rehabilitation deemed me unemployable.
 I created a part-time teaching position for myself.
 I did what I had to do to have a job.)

-If a statement like that was made by a faculty member today there would be a lawsuit, mega news coverage, and the person who be screaming at the top of their lungs how their rights to higher education had been violated.
+If a statement like that was made by a faculty member today there would be a lawsuit, mega news coverage, and the person who is screaming at the top of their lungs how their rights to higher education had been violated.
 They would be demanding to get the assistance they deserved.
 I knew I deserved nothing.
 I appreciated whatever assistance I was given.

 I am not saying you should not advocate for yourself to get what you need.
 By all, means do so.
 But society owes you nothing.
 Employees of a business do not have to stop what they are doing to assist you in filling out forms or reading said forms to you.
 Bringing someone with you is being independent.
 You are not disrupting a business.
 You are handling your needs yourself.

-I am disabled, but I am ashamed of the new generation of disability.
+I am disabled.
+I am ashamed of the new generation of disability.
 They are so ready to shout ableism at the drop of a hat.
 A month or so ago I was called a lateral ableist by another disabled person on social media.
 First I googled it.
 I am old.
 We did not have those terms in my day.
 I had ableist views and I shared them.
 I did not know my views were ableist.

 The new generation of disabled needs to remember those who came before them.
 Those people with disabilities fought so that today most children with disabilities are mainstreamed.
 They can have productive lives because of those who fought for basic human rights.\

-I urge anyone reading this to watch the Netflix documentary Crip Camp to see true heroes of the disability rights movement.
+I urge anyone reading this to watch the Netflix documentary Crip Camp to see the true heroes of the disability rights movement.

 .